 Soon after that night, I start to think of My Own Private Idaho as one of my very favorite movies.
 I mourn the loss of River Phoenix like never before, watching every film he ever made, and all of Gus Van Sant’s as well.
 I switch my college major to film.

 I am in my mid–30s.
 I own the Criterion Special Edition 2-DVD set of My Own Private Idaho.
 I bought it the very day it came out, years ago, but still haven’t watched it.
 I know that it once meant a whole lot to me, but I’m worried that maybe it no longer will.
 Maybe I’m scared of that—of it not being what I remembered of it—or maybe I’m worried that it’s exactly the same, but that I’m simply too different now to connect with it, that it can’t possibly speak to me in that way something does when you’re twenty years old and everything seems so impossibly urgent.

 I’m married now.
 I have a mortgage and other assorted monthly bills, which I pay on time.
 I’m a family man with a respectable job, two wonderful kids, and a truckful of adult responsibilities.
 And I’m not sure how My Own Private Idaho fits into any of that, exactly.

-I finally force myself to rewatch it by assigning myself the film for this issue of the magazine, and then I quickly commission accompanying artwork from an artist I greatly admire to make sure I can’t wiggle my way out of writing the essay.
+I finally force myself to rewatch it by assigning myself the film for this issue of the magazine, and then I quickly commission accompanying artwork from an artist I greatly admire to make sure I can’t wiggle my way out of actually writing the essay.
 I watch the film, and engage with My Own Private Idaho all over again.

 It is exactly how I remembered it.
 It is nothing like how I remembered it.